Applications for the PhD program are due on December 15, 2022..

 - Two economics courses, preferably including microeconomics and econometrics

 - A strong grounding in mathematics, including at least two courses in college-level calculus through multivariate calculus (Calculus III in the US) and at least one college-level course in linear algebra.
-In the absence of this course work, rigorous math training in another area of math, and scores in the 90th percentile or above on the quantitative portion of the GRE exam, are generally considered an adequate measure of competence.

 Candidates who do not have all the prerequisites may be considered at the discretion of the admissions committee.

-No, students will have to complete two years of course work, write a master's thesis, and take comprehensive exams before they have to formulate a PhD dissertation proposal.
+No. Students will have to complete two years of course work, write a master's thesis, and take comprehensive exams before they have to formulate a PhD dissertation proposal.
 However, you need to have a well-developed idea about what your research interests are.

 No. SIPA and/or Columbia students will have to apply separately just like everyone else.
 All applications for the PhD in Sustainable Development go to GSAS admissions.